reubeno/brush/README.md

 ## Testing strategy

 This project is primarily tested by comparing its behavior with other existing shells, leveraging the latter as test oracles.
 The integration tests implemented in this repo include [300+ test cases](cli/tests/cases) run on both this shell and an oracle, comparing standard output and exit codes.

+For more details, please consult the [reference documentation on integration testing](docs/reference/integration-testing.md).

 ## Links: other shell implementations